 People establish foundations, set up trust funds, donate to institutions, initiate or maintain projects, and support their faith organizations with their bequests.
 They leave their family or friends and even their pets more secure in this world.
-There is a plethora of choices.
-Finding what fits does require some thought and planning however.
+There are a plethora of choices.
+Finding what fits does require some thought and planning, however.

 Have you given this legacy issue any thought or talked to your family about what their wishes would be or how they would like to be remembered?

 Related article: Everyone has a legacy – what’s yours?